Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_one.md

 description: Tutorial that explains adding scripts to objects, editor modes (Host Server and Client), basic player movement and basic RPC use.
 ---

-In this guide we will build on the work we have already done in Hello World and add in a few more features, we will be covering the following:
+Golden Path One continues on the work from [Hello World](../helloworld.md) to add a few more features.

+This guide covers:

 - Adding scripts to your objects
-- Adding editor modes inside your game  (Host Server and Client)
+- Adding editor modes inside your game (Host, Server, and Client)
 - Basic Player Movement
 - Permissions
 - Basic RPC use